 The roses will also get a little shredded leaf mulch on top for a little extra protection that breaks down easily in spring.

 They were moved into the garage just a couple weeks ago, but they could still be outside.
 We’ve not had temperatures much below 30 yet and frankly, the longer they can stay outside the better.
 But I like to get the yard buttoned up in case we get an early season snowfall so they get moved perhaps a little earlier than necessary.
 The point is, you don’t have to be in a huge rush to get them put away.

 Care during the growing season is equally simple.
-Treat them like anything growing in a container: water thoroughly but not necessarily frequently and fertilize occasionally.
+Treat them like anything growing in a container: water thoroughly but not necessarily frequently.
+I usually water about once every 4-6 weeks.
 In spring I scrape off the top few inches of soil and replace it with a nice layer of compost.
 Since I started them all in large pots, I don’t anticipate having to repot them, but at some point I may have to pull them out, refresh the soil and possibly do some root pruning.
 Shrubs growing in containers probably won’t live as long as shrubs growing in the ground, but I promise you you’ll get your money’s worth.